007TH DAY OF CHRISTMAS

 “Oh, no. I’m thirty seconds behind you.”
 There’s no way she’s grilling Sean without me present.
 I check myself in the mirror, fluff my hair, and tug my sweater over my hips.

 By the time I reach the bottom of the steps, the whole brood has paraded in the foyer and relieved their coats on the mahogany rack nested behind the door.
-“Alley cat!
+“Allie Kat!
 Merry Christmas to my favorite baby niece,” says Uncle King.

-With the first name Allie and the middle name Katherine, the nickname Allie Kat was almost inevitable.
+With the first name Allie and the middle name Katherine, the nickname Allie Kat was almost inevitable, and the entire family caught on.

 “There’s my girl,” Aunt Willie says, subsuming me into a bear hug.
 She wears fake fur coats with crocheted hats and ugly Christmas sweaters the whole winter.
 Her fashion choices are confusing at best.

-I greet them first and then embrace my cousins Dean and Chelle, who always dress as if they’ve materialized from an Old Navy ad, before I move on to Sean.
+I greet them first and then embrace my cousins Dean and Chelle, who, even in their chic ugly Christmas sweaters, always dress as if they’ve materialized from an Old Navy ad.
+Then I move on to Sean.

 “Sorry, I’m running behind,” Sean whispers.
 “When did you get here?”

 “This morning,” I reply, matching the volume of his voice.
-“The first day of every Christmas, I try to arrive before the judgment and humiliation, but it beats me through the door, every single time.
-It’s exhausting.
-But thank you for being here.”
+“The first day of every Christmas, I try to arrive before the judgment and humiliation, but it beats me through the door on a gold medal sprint.
+Exhausting.
+I’m so grateful you’re here.”
 His presence smooths the edges of my jagged morning.
 Thank you wasn’t enough.

 “Okay, everyone,” Mom chirps.
 Her voice hit chirpy only once a year—Jesus’ birthday, specifically.
-In dutiful hostess mode, she escorts everyone into the family room, where they offload their gifts and cover the brown tufted sofa with their butts.
+The dutiful hostess Mom is, she escorts everyone into the family room, where they offload their gifts and cover the brown tufted sofa with their butts.
 This part of the family hasn’t met Sean yet.
-I’m giving Aunt Willie the stink eye because I see she’s winding up to kick off what I hope is the final interrogation of the season.
+I’m giving Aunt Willie the stink eye because she’s winding up to kick off what I anticipate will be the most embarrassing interrogation of the season.

 “So…,”Aunt Willie begins, glaring in my direction.
 With her eyes, she warns me about the bomb she’s prepared to drop.
 “What happened to Nate?
 He promised me a bottle of Canadian ice wine.”